AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 The preceding video shows an end-to-end example:

-1. Updating a Content Fragment Model's Multi line text field to allow Fragment References
+1. Updating a Content Fragment Model's multi-line text field to allow Fragment References
-1. Using the Content Fragment Editor to include an image and reference to another fragment in a Multi line text field.
+1. Using the Content Fragment Editor to include an image and reference to another fragment in a multi-line text field.
-1. Creating a GraphQL query that includes the Multi line text response as JSON and any `_references` used.
+1. Creating a GraphQL query that includes the multi-line text response as JSON and any `_references` used.
 1. Writing a React SPA that renders the in-line references of the rich text response.